-While at WLA, Foster founded One Million of Us, a youth-led nonprofit that encourages young people to educate themselves about issues like climate change, social justice and gun control; register and turn out to vote; and organize events in their communities.
+While at WLA, Foster founded One Million of Us, a youth-led nonprofit that encourages young people to educate themselves about issues like climate change, social justice, and gun control; register and turn out to vote; and organize events in their communities.
 With chapters throughout the country, One Million of Us aims to mobilize a million young people to become engaged in the political process to create lasting, meaningful change.

 Becoming a learner and leader for life

 “Learning about coding, for example, really opened my eyes.
 It showed me how activist roles do not have to look the same.
 Not everyone has to be organizing and marching.
-Someone can be at the megaphone, but another person can be making the web site, or working behind the scenes with the technology,” he said.
+Someone can be at the megaphone, but another person can be making the website, or working behind the scenes with the technology,” he said.

 “I think that’s what the XQ education is all about—empowering us to go out and make the changes that we want to see,” he said.
 “It’s about empowering my generation to be adventurous and try new things.
-And take action.”
+And take action.

-In addition to running One Million of Us, Foster serves on the White House Environmental Justice Advisory Council, making him the youngest member of the Biden administration.
+Currently, in addition to running One Million of Us, Foster serves on the White House Environmental Justice Advisory Council, making him the youngest member of the Biden administration.
 Prior to that, he served as an intern for the late civil rights icon, Rep. John Lewis (D-Ga.).
 He served as co-editor-in-chief of The Climate Reporter, an environmental news organization, spoke at the United Nations High Commission on Human Rights, and was interviewed by former Vice President Al Gore at the Climate Reality Project’s leadership training in 2019.